oracle/netsuite-suitecloud-sdk/packages/unit-testing/README.md

         }
     }
     ```
-5. From the root of your SDF project folder, run the followig command:
+5. From the root of your SuiteCloud project folder, run the followig command:
     ```
     npm install --save-dev @oracle/suitecloud-unit-testing jest
     ```
-6. Create a `__tests__` folder, inside of the root of your SDF project folder.
+6. Create a `__tests__` folder, inside of the root of your SuiteCloud project folder.
 7. Create a `sample-test.js` file, inside of the `__tests__` folder, with the following content:
     ```javascript
     describe('Basic jest test with simple assert', () => {